fechan/fechan.github.io/tamarian/concept.md

 ## Non-idioms
 As presented in Star Trek, the Tamarian language can be literally translated into English without reflecting the intended meaning.
 At the end of the episode "Darmok", a new idiom is even created: **Picard and Dathon at El-Adrel**, meaning *'first contact'*.
 This implies there are words (or morphemes) that have literal meaning, such as names and whatever the language's equivalent of conjunctions and prepositions are.

 In spite of this, most of the communication is still idiom-based.
 For my Tamarian conlang, I make the assumption that the morphemes that have literal meaning are very limited.
-They can express extremely basic spatial relations and objects, but nothing more complex or abstract, like *'happiness'* or *'danger'*.
+They can express extremely basic spatial relations and objects, but nothing as complex or abstract as *'happiness'* or *'danger'*.

 I also make the assumption that the literal morphemes are a **closed class**, like prepositions in English.
 While English nouns and verbs are an **open class**, meaning people can always make up more nouns and verbs, it is incredibly rare for English to gain a new preposition that catches on.
 If literal morphemes in Tamarian are a closed class, but idioms are an open class, then naturally the idioms are going to be more prevalent.